rackerlabs/docs-developer-blog/_posts/2018-08-07-using-iis-with-qlikview-and-cutom-users.md

 #### Configure the AccessPointSettings file

-To make sure that the WebServer settings can be reached through the QlikView Enterprise Management Console (QEMC), set the AccessPointzSettings.apsx file statuses as shown in the following image:
+To make sure that the Web Server settings can be reached through the QlikView Enterprise Management Console (QEMC), set the **AccessPointzSettings.apsx** file statuses as shown in the following image:

 - **Anonymous Authentication** should be ``Disabled``.